Levi Black

-Levi Black is a World Cup slalom ski course in Finland at the Levi, Lapland.
-Approximately 170 km north of the Arctic Circle, the race course debuted in 2004.
+Levi Black is a World Cup slalom ski course in northern Finland at Levi, Lapland, approximately 170 km north of the Arctic Circle.
+The race course debuted in February 2004, and the World Cup slalom events moved to November in 2006.

 World Cup

-At 258 m above sea level, it has the lowest finish elevation on the women's World Cup circuit and is second in general, next to the men's Olympiabakken in Kvitfjell, Norway.
+Levi Black's finish elevation is 258 m above sea level, the lowest on the women's World Cup circuit and second overall, next to the men's Olympiabakken in Kvitfjell, Norway.

-The World Cup course has max. incline at 52% and average incline at 31%.
+The World Cup slalom course has maximum incline of 52% and averages 31%.